Boeing seen in advanced talks to make 777X near Seattle

 Talks are "in the final stages, but are not done yet," one source said, adding that the negotiations, which were initiated quietly around a week ago, were "intense."

-The timing of the talks suggests Boeing wants to lock in a labor deal before formally launching the 777X, which is expected at the Dubai Airshow that starts on November 17.
+The timing of the talks suggests Boeing wants to lock in a labour deal before formally launching the 777X, which is expected at the Dubai Airshow that starts on November 17.

 The talks are aimed at a multi-year extension to the existing machinists' contract expiring in 2016, said one source familiar with the talks.
 Another source said the contract would run until the middle of next decade.